-One morning I went on alone to a cave in the county of Mayo to see the natural beauty of an underground river there.
-Leaving my home at the little village of Cong I bent my way on foot through the fields.
-The landscape was marked by large flat muses of limestone, intersected by patches of verdure.
-The pastures in these little verdant interstices are so rich that cattle are fattened on them in a much shorter time than on ordinary meadows.
-The Mayo farmer knows it from experience.
+One morning I went alone on foot through the fields from the little village of Cogn to a cave in the county of Mayo to see the natural beauty of an underground river there.
+The pastures in this area are so rich that cattle are fattened on them in a much shorter time than on ordinary meadows.

-Very rude steps of unequal height, partly natural and partly artificial, took me down abruptly to the quiet beauty at the bottom of the cave.
-There I saw an enlightened area of some ten or twelve meters.
-Further inside a naturally vaulted passage opens, one of deepening darkness.
-The depth of the cave at the bottom might be twelve meters too, and its mouth was no more than four or five meters across.
-Clusters of ivy and other parasite plants hang and clung from its margin in a glorious variety of natural festooning and tracery.
-It was a marvellous little spot, and unlike anything else I had ever seen, and had none of the noisy and vulgar pretence of regular show-places, which called on you every moment to exclaim "Prodigious!"
+I soon got down to the quiet beauty at the bottom of the cave.
+There I saw an enlightened area of some ten or twelve metres.
+Further inside a naturally vaulted, deep, dark passage opened.
+The cave at the bottom might be twelve metres too.
+Clusters of ivy and other plants hang and clung around the mouth of the cave.
+It was a marvellous little spot in its way - unlike anything else I had ever come across.

-An elderly and decent-looking woman had just filled her pitcher with the deliciously cold and clear water of the subterranean river that flowed along its bed of small, smooth, and many-coloured pebbles, as I arrived at the bottom.
-She observed at once that I was a stranger and paused, partly, perhaps, from the native peasant politeness of her country, to be my guide of the cave for a little while.
-She spoke some word of Irish, and hurried forth on her errand a very handsome and active boy.
-She was his great-grandmother, she said.
+As I arrived at the bottom, an elderly and decent-looking woman had just filled her pitcher with the deliciously cold and clear water of the subterranean river that flowed along its bed of small, smooth, and many-coloured pebbles.
+She noticed at once that I was a stranger and paused to be my guide of the cave for a little while.
+She said she was the great-grandmother of very handsome and active boy. who was with her there..

-Here the fine little fellow I have spoken of, with his long fair hair curling about his shoulders, descended into the cave, bearing some faggot of bogwood, a wisp of straw, and a lighted sod of turf.
+The little fellow got down into the cave.
+He was carrying some faggot of bogwood, a wisp of straw, and a lighted sod of turf.

-"Now, your honour, it is when you will see the pigeon-hole to advantage."
+"Now you shall see the pigeon-hole to advantage."

 "What pigeon-hole!" said I.

 She shouted aloud, and the cavern-echoes answered to her summons.
-"Look!" she said and she lighted the wisp of straw and flung it on the stream.
-It floated rapidly away, blazing in wild undulations over the perturbed surface of the river, and at length suddenly disappeared altogether.
-The effect was most picturesque and startling; it was interesting.
+"Look!" she said – and she lighted the wisp of straw and flung it on the stream.
+It floated rapidly away, blazing over the perturbed surface of the river, and then suddenly disappeared altogether.
+The effect was interesting.

-Her light being nearly expired, we retraced our steps, and emerging from the gloom, stood beside the river in the enlightened area I have described.
+Her light was nearly expired then, so we went back from the gloom and stood beside the river in the enlightened area.

-"Now, sir," said my old woman, "we must try and see the white trout; and you never saw a trout of that colour yet, I warrant."
+"Now we must try and see the white trout;.
+You never saw a trout of that colour yet, I warrant."

-"Whisht, whisht!" said she, looking fearfully around; then, knitting her brows, she gave me an admonitory look, and put her finger on her lip in token of silence, and then coming close enough to me to make herself audible in a whisper, she said, "Never speak ill, your honour, of the good peopleabove all in such places as thisfor it is in such places they always stay; and one doesn't know who may be listening.
-God keep us!
-But look, sir, look!" and she pointed to the stream"there she is."
+At that she knit her brows and put her finger on her lip in token of silence, and then came close and whispered, "Never speak ill of the good people – above all in such places as this – for it is in such places they always stay.
+One doesn't know who may be listening.
+But look, sir, look!"
+She pointed to the stream: "There is the trout, sir."

-I at once perceived the creamy white trout.
+I at once saw the creamy white trout.
 It was heading up the stream, and seeming to keep constantly within the region of the enlightened part of it.

 "There it is, in that very spot evermore," continued my guide, "and never anywhere else."